etingof/pyasn1/docs/source/pyasn1/contents.rst

 Library documentation
 =====================

-As of this moment, pyasn1 library implements all ASN.1 data types as Python objects in accordance with X.208 standard.
-Later, post-1995, revision (X.680) introduced some changes to the schema language which may not be fully supported by pyasn1.
-Aside from data types a collection of data transformation codecs comes with the pyasn1 package.
+The pyasn1 library implements ASN.1 schema and data object as well as BER/DER/CER/Python serialisation codecs.

+The X.208 standard is mostly supported, its X.680 revision is supported only partially.

 As for ASN.1 schema language, pyasn1 package does not ship any compiler for it.
 However, there's a tool called